noga1103/EQMamba/README.md

 ## Try it yourself

+## Try it yourself

-For a complete workflow, you can use the provided Google Colab notebook.
+For a complete workflow, you can use the provided [Google Colab notebook](https://colab.research.google.com/drive/1xPcfK0skawQ5xAqkaAWt99sYw5IP7izt?usp=sharing).
 This notebook will guide you through the process of training and testing the model.
-The notebook runs both on small dataset that can be found in this git, but also on large STEAD dataset that is imported from google drive.
-If you like to download the dataset yourself you can find it here: https://github.com/smousavi05/STEAD
+The notebook runs on both:

+1. A small dataset that can be found in this repository
+2. The large STEAD dataset that is imported from Google Drive

+If you'd like to download the STEAD dataset yourself, you can find it here: [STEAD Dataset](https://github.com/smousavi05/STEAD)

 ## Acknowledgments